twitter/pelikan/README.md

 The framework approach allows us to develop new features and protocols quickly.

 ## Products
-Currently Pelikan yields three main products, all of which are backends/servers.
+Currently Pelikan yields the following products:
 - `pelikan_twemcache`: a Twemcache replacement
 - `pelikan_slimcache`: a Memcached-like server with ultra-low memory overhead- compared to Memcached/Redis, the per-key overhead is reduced by up to 90%